Gundam Reconguista in G: Music

 The first opening theme is "BLAZING" by Garnidelia, and the ending theme is "G no Senkō" by Daisuke Hasegawa.

 The second opening theme is "Futari no Mahō" (ふたりのまほう) by May J.

 Related media

-Manga adaptation
+Manga

-A manga adaptation of the show by Tamon Ōta is serialized in Gundam Ace magazine.
+A manga adaptation of the show by Tamon Ōta was serialized in Gundam Ace magazine from October 2014 to November 2019 issues, when it went on hiatus.
+Five compilation volumes have been released from December 2014 to May 2017.

 Video games

 In Mobile Suit Gundam Extreme Vs. Force PlayStation Vita game, the G-Self is a playable unit.
 The Mack Knife was later included as DLC.
 Both of the units also appear on the Arcade Game Mobile Suit Gundam Extreme Vs. Maxi Boost ON and later supplanted by the G-Arcane with the full dress and G-Self again with the Perfect pack.
 In Mobile Suit Gundam Extreme Vs. 2, the Montero(Klim Nick's unit) is a playable unit and later supplanted by the G-Lucifer and the Kabakali.
 In Mobile Suit Gundam Extreme Vs. 2 XBoost, the G-Rach serves as a boss unit.
 Later, the Dahack serves as a playable unit.
+In Mobile Suit Gundam Extreme Vs. 2 OverBoost, the Hecate serves as a playable unit.